Photoreceptor cell

 There are currently three known types of photoreceptor cells in mammalian eyes: rods, cones, and intrinsically photosensitive retinal ganglion cells.
 The two classic photoreceptor cells are rods and cones, each contributing information used by the visual system to form an image of the environment, sight.
-Rods primarily mediate scotopic vision (dim conditions) whereas cones primarily mediate to photopic vision (bright conditions), but the processes in each that supports phototransduction is similar.
-A third class of mammalian photoreceptor cell was discovered during the 1990s: the intrinsically photosensitive retinal ganglion cells.
-These cells are thought not to contribute to sight directly, but have a role in the entrainment of the circadian rhythm and pupillary reflex.
+Rods primarily mediate scotopic vision (dim conditions) whereas cones primarily mediate photopic vision (bright conditions), but the processes in each that supports phototransduction is similar.
+The intrinsically photosensitive retinal ganglion cells were discovered during the 1990s.
+These cells are thought not to contribute to sight directly, but have a role in the entrainment of the circadian rhythm and the pupillary reflex.

 Photosensitivity

 Each photoreceptor absorbs light according to its spectral sensitivity (absorptance), which is determined by the photoreceptor proteins expressed in that cell.
 Humans have three classes of cones (L, M, S) that each differ in spectral sensitivity and 'prefer' photons of different wavelengths (see graph).
 For example, the peak wavelength of the S-cone's spectral sensitivity is approximately 420 nm (nanometers, a measure of wavelength), so it is more likely to absorb a photon at 420 nm than at any other wavelength.
 Light of a longer wavelength can also produce the same response from an S-cone, but it would have to be brighter to do so.

 In accordance with the principle of univariance, a photoreceptor's output signal is proportional only to the number of photons absorbed.
 The photoreceptors can not measure the wavelength of light that it absorbs and therefore does not detect color on its own.
 Rather, it is the ratios of responses of the three types of cone cells that can estimate wavelength, and therefore enable color vision.